SxremmyZ/devasc-study-team-TEAM-2-CAD/README.md

 3. **Google Gemini API**
    - For AI-generated information about the journey
    - Requires an API key
+   - Automatically detects and uses available models
    - Documentation: https://ai.google.dev/docs

-## ⚠️ Limitations
+## Limitations

 - OSRM may not be able to calculate routes between very distant locations or across water bodies
 - The quality of AI-enhanced information depends on the Gemini API's knowledge about the locations
 - API rate limits may apply (the code implements proper delays to avoid hitting these limits)
+- Geocoding may not find all locations, especially in remote areas or with ambiguous names

-## 🤝 Contributing
+## Troubleshooting

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+- **No routes found**: Try locations that are closer together or within the same region
+- **Geocoding errors**: Make sure location names are specific and correctly spelled
+- **AI enhancement errors**: Verify your API key is valid and has access to Gemini models
+- **Slow response times**: The application respects API rate limits, which may cause some delays

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - OpenStreetMap contributors for the free mapping data
 - OSRM team for the routing engine